zmp/robocar110_ros/rc110_core/rc110_teleop/README.md

     * if they are not specified, default values are assigned
     * if `min` is not specified, it equals `-max`
     * if `min` is greater than `max`, axis is inverted
 * For lever type of joystick, `steering_aux` parameter is used which allows more precise control.
-By default, the axis index is steering index - 1.